NubeIO/grafana-read-write-panel-build/README.md

 # Introduction

-Grafana R/W Panel for showing value on slider/switch and also writing value of slider/switch (if writable like in MQTT)
+`Grafana R/W Panel` for showing value on slider/switch and also writing value of:

+- SingleStat (for just read)
+- Slider
+- Switch
+- MultiSwitch

+## Constraint:

+- It needs `MQTT Data Source`

 ## Getting started